Skip to main content

 'Easy to justify' and 'optimized' aren't the same thing.
 The fee is clearly justifiable if you fly Air Canada with bags and value travel insurance.
 The question is whether you're getting the most value possible at that $139 annual fee or whether a different card would serve you better.

-The $139 annual fee: easy to justify, but is that enough?
+The $139 annual fee: Easy to justify, but is that enough?

 Looking at the numbers above, the annual fee has been easy to justify every year.
 Between the points earned, the checked bags on Air Canada, and the travel insurance I haven’t had to buy separately, I’ve consistently come out ahead.
-But “easy to justify” isn’t the same as “best option.”

 The question I’m wrestling with now isn’t whether the card has delivered value.
 It clearly has.
 The real question is whether it’s still the right card for how I travel today, and whether it will be the right one going forward.